Gymnastics at the 1896 Summer Olympics – Men's team horizontal bar

 The men's team horizontal bar was the second of eight gymnastics events on the Gymnastics at the 1896 Summer Olympics programme.
 It was conducted on 9 April.
 Only one team, from Germany, competed.

 Background

 This was the only appearance of the event, which was one of two team apparatus events contested at the 1896 Games (along with a team parallel bars competition).

 Competition format

 There were 10 horizontal bars made available to the teams.
-However, there was apparently no limit on the size of the teams, as one team in the parallel bars competition exceeded 30 members.
+However, there was apparently no limit on the size of the teams, as one team in the parallel bars competition had 33 members.
 The German team in the horizontal bar had 10 competing members.
 Judges scored the routines on execution, rhythm, and technical difficulty.

 Schedule

 The men's team parallel bars was held in the afternoon of the fourth day of events.
 It was the third event of the afternoon, following the 800 metres (which began at 2:30 p.m.) and team parallel bars.